mahdizmni/mata22/index.md

 ## Homework

-Find the relation between 'rank' of a matrix and the number of <br> solutions to the system of equations
+Find the relation between 'rank' of a matrix and the number of solutions to the system of equations